 - The non-pay budget is experiencing significant pressures.
 These include fuel costs which remain unpredictable due to price and supply issues.
-In addition, the availability and costs of other commodities such as building supplies, ICT equipment and fleet parts are also of concern given the complexity of supply chains and global uncertainty. - Non-pay expenditure is subject to ongoing review by budget holders to ensure that the projections continue to be reasonable and to manage unavoidable costs.
+In addition, the availability and costs of other commodities such as building supplies, ICT equipment and fleet parts are also of concern, given the complexity of supply chains and global uncertainty. - Since the last report a number of departments, including Facilities and Operations, have reported that goods and services expected to be delivered/completed in 2023/24 have been delayed.
+This has therefore reduced the overspend for this year, but will put pressure on the 2024/25 budget. - Non-pay expenditure is subject to ongoing review by budget holders to ensure that the projections continue to be reasonable and to manage unavoidable costs.